arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/home-automation-application-note/content.md

 ### Application Overview

-First, the Opta™️ will attempt to connect to a predefined Wi-Fi® network; when the Wi-Fi® connection is established, the internal real-time clock (RTC) of the Opta™️ will be synced using a Network Time Protocol (NTP) server.
+First, the Opta™️ will attempt to connect to a Wi-Fi® network previously configured by the user in the Arduino IoT Cloud; when the Wi-Fi® connection is established, the internal real-time clock (RTC) of the Opta™️ will be synced using a Network Time Protocol (NTP) server.
 Opta™️ RTC will be synced with the NTP server periodically (in this example, every 30 minutes) for security and reliability reasons.

 ***The NTP is a protocol used to synchronize the clocks of servers and clients across the Internet; it is intended to synchronize computers participating in the network within a few milliseconds of Coordinated Universal Time (UTC).
 You can read more about the NTP protocol [here](https://en.wikipedia.org/wiki/Network_Time_Protocol).***